mikejonestechno/bitburner-scripts/docs/04gameplay.md

 ## About the Code

-I created a `start.ts` script to create the Network map and then apply the filter for vulnerable servers.
+I created a `start.ts` script to create the network server array and then apply the filter for vulnerable servers.

 ``` Typescript
 export function main(ns: NS) {